 The fix: To reverse this process, we’ll need to remove the brake caliper and the slide pins, clean, regrease and replace rubber boots if damaged.
 Use silicone grease as petroleum grease will damage the rubber protection boot.

 There’s another possibility here; the slide pins may be frozen solid in the caliper bracket.
 If that’s the case, we’ll need a replacement caliper bracket, slide pins, and boots.
 Unfortunately, this will require a visit to the main dealer or a used parts dealer.

 Caliper pistons are frozen – A frozen caliper means the caliper piston just won’t move back into the caliper body, no matter how much you pry on it.
 The most common root cause is the corroded caliper piston wall.

-The corrosion on the wall causes the piston as it tries to slide back into the cylinder of the caliper.
+The corrosion on the wall causes the piston to bind as it tries to slide back into the cylinder of the caliper.
 Pistons are under attack from moisture both on the exterior and from the moisture within the brake fluid.

 Anyhow a frozen caliper needs to be replaced, we don’t repair them, and it’s best to replace both left and right calipers as pairs, making for improved braking stability.

 To test for a frozen brake caliper, we’ll need to open the bleed screw.
 (Note when we open the bleed screw, the brakes will need to be bled afterward as the system will take on air.
 I’ve covered brake bleeding previously, and you can check it out here.
 “Spongy brakes after bleeding.”)

 The caliper test process is as follows:

 - Open bleed screw

 - Pry or use channel locks to push back the piston